mixpanel/docs/pages/docs/new-data-pipelines/integrations/redshift-spectrum.md

 ### Step 3: Associate Access Role to Redshift

-Once you've established the IAM role that enables Mixpanel to access both the external Data Catalog and Amazon S3, it's essential to link this role with your Amazon Redshift cluster or serverless instance.
+Once you've established the IAM role that enables Mixpanel to access both the external Data Catalog and Amazon S3, it's essential to link this role with your Amazon Redshift Serverless instance.

-For Redshift Cluster Users: Follow the detailed steps provided in the [official guide to adding roles to Redshift](https://docs.aws.amazon.com/redshift/latest/dg/c-getting-started-using-spectrum-add-role.html):

-For Redshift Serverless Users: Use the steps below, and refer to [IAM in Redshift Serverless](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-iam.html) for additional details:
+Use the steps below, and refer to [IAM in Redshift Serverless](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-iam.html) for additional details:

 - Go to **Amazon Redshift** service on the AWS console
 - Select Redshift Serverless and access the Namespace configuration for an existing workgroup